yojoecapital/notes/CS-585 Natural Language Processing/20-Context-Free-Parsing-CKY-and-Probabilistic-CFGs.md

 ### Parser Properties

-- ==soundness== a parser is sound if every parse returned is valid in the grammar
+- **soundness** a parser is sound if every parse returned is valid in the grammar
-- ==completeness== a parser is complete if for every grammar & sentence it returns every valid parse for that sentence
+- **completeness** a parser is complete if for every grammar & sentence it returns every valid parse for that sentence
 - soundness is *key*
 - but completeness may be difficult (or undesirable for highly ambiguous grammars)
   - instead of returning every valid parse, return the one(s) that make most sense